traverson/traverson/readme.markdown

 This would register `MasonAdapter` as a plug-in for the media type `application/vnd.mason+json`. `MasonAdapter` would need to be a constructor function adhering to the constraints given in [the next subsection](#implementing-media-type-plug-ins).

 Once registered, a media type plug-in is automatically eligible for [content negotiation](#content-negotiation).
+You can also force Traverson to use a media type by calling `setMediaType`.
+To force Traverson to use the `MasonAdapter` no matter which `Content-Type` header the server sets, you would call `setMediaType(application/vnd.mason+json)`.

 Usually, a media type plug-in should also provide a `mediaType` property containing the registered media type it is intended for.
 Thus, the example above could be simplified to

 ```
 var traverson = require('traverson');
 traverson.registerMediaType(MasonAdapter.mediaType, MasonAdapter);
 ```

+The `setMediaType` call could be changed to `setMediaType(MasonAdapter.mediaType)`, accordingly.

 (Note that there currently is no MasonAdapter, this is just an example.)

 #### Implementing Media Type Plug-ins

-Here is an implementation stub for Traverson media type plug-ins:
+Here is an implementation stub for new Traverson media type plug-ins:

 ```
 'use strict';

-function MediaTypeAdapter(contentNegotiation, log) {
+function MediaTypeAdapter(log) {
-  this.contentNegotiation = contentNegotiation;
   this.log = log;
 }